rgb-protocol/RGB-Documentation/rgb-state-and-operations/components-of-a-contract-operation.md

 * A `GlobalType` which embeds a deterministic reference to the global propriety expressed in the [Schema](../rgb-contract-implementation/schema/).
 * The actual Data expressing the property.

-For example, the Global State of a newly issued [Non inflatable Asset](../rgb-contract-implementation/schema/non-inflatable-fungible-asset-schema.md), which is encoded in the Genesis, contains:
+For example, the Global State of a newly issued [Non Inflatable Asset](../rgb-contract-implementation/schema/non-inflatable-fungible-asset-schema.md), which is encoded in the Genesis, contains:

 * The `ticker`.
 * The full name of the token: `name`.
 * The precision of decimal digits: `precision`.
-* The known circulating supply of the token: `issuedSupply`.
+* The issued supply of the token: `issuedSupply`.
-* The maximum supply of the token: `maxSupply`.
-* The date of issuance: `created`.
-* A text with some Legal disclaimer: `data`.
+* A text with some legal disclaimer: `terms`.

 ### Assignments